 Sensitive personal data

-Data falling within particular categories of personal information, relating to any person’s: racial or ethnic origin; political beliefs, opinions or affiliations; religious or some philosophical beliefs; membership or non-membership of trade unions; physical, mental or sexual health, condition or preferences; participation in, allegations pertaining to or the progress of or sentencing for any criminal acts or proceedings.
+Data falling within particular categories of personal information, relating to any person’s: racial or ethnic origin; political beliefs, opinions, or affiliations; religious or some philosophical beliefs; membership or non-membership of trade unions; participation in, allegations pertaining to or the progress of or sentencing for any criminal acts or proceedings.

 Any person to whom the personal information relates.